Commercial & Procurement Advisory

 "That's great.
 But what I actually care about is that my team can get suppliers onboarded in days, not weeks.
 Are we measuring that?"

 We weren't.
-And that was a problem.
+That was a problem worth taking seriously.

 The functions with real influence aren't the ones with the biggest savings numbers.
 They're the ones that get called before a decision is made, not after it.